It just might be the holy grail of programming languages.

 Python gives you options

-Python is a great programming language for novice coders, but expert developers also run across it all the time and should know it input and output.
+Python is one of the most popular programming languages for novice coders, but expert developers also run across it all the time and should know it input and output.

 Looking for more?
 Learn how Python is commonly used with various servers, databases, and frameworks in what’s called a tech stack.